MLS mergers fail without a defined architecture.

 MLS consolidation is not a contract negotiation.
-It is a structural transformation requiring financial modeling, governance redesign, and technology integration under a single unified framework.
+It is a structural transformation that demands integrated financial modeling, governance redesign, and technology alignment within a single, unified framework

 Why MLS Mergers Fail